radusalagean/foodtruck-api/README.md

 - `id` (required) - Review id

 Specfic restrictions:
-- You must be authenticated as the author of this review in order to remove it.
+- You must be authenticated as the author of the review in order to remove it.
 Otherwise, `403 FORBIDDEN` will be returned.